Sandersonia is a genus of climbing plants that reach about 60 cm in height.

 Requirements: Full sunlight.
 Good drainage.
 Loam.
 Manured.
 Provide support.
 It usually takes three or four years for seed grown plants to flower.
 Propagate: dividing in the spring.

-It is best to sow the seeds of Christmas bells at a depth of about 3mm following the last frost of winter.
+It is best to sow the seeds of Sandersonia plant species such as Christmas bells and Chinese Lantern Lily at a depth of about 3 mm, following the last frost of winter.
 Christmas bells and other Sandersonia species like to grow in sunny areas that have good drainage.
 Ideally the soil should be a loam that is sandy and well manured.

 If starting indoors then do so about 10 weeks in advance.
 Germination of Christmas bells takes from one to three months at 24 degrees Centigrade.
 It is necessary to imbibe the Sandersonia seeds by soaking in warm water for a day before sowing.
 Once ready transplant the young plant into the garden after the last frost with a spacing of 25 to 30 cm.
 It should take about three years until Sandersonia grown from seed will first flower.